ZeppSav/SailFFish/README.md

 </p>
 A 3D_Vector style solver with a curl differential operator has been used to solve for the velocity distribution (right half: x-velocity field) of a vortex ring (left half: voriticity contours).
 <br />

+A [preprint](https://arxiv.org/abs/2301.01145) has been prepared for SailFFish which contains a detailed overview of the software architecture along with a full set of validation cases.

 ## Why should you use SailFFish?
 * You want a relatively simple library for the calculation of the Poisson equation on a regular grid;